-5. CONCLUSION
+5 CONCLUSION

-The paper highlights the main targets, solutions and results of the cluster called "Monitoring of complex production systems" of the project on Digital Enterprises, Production Networks supported by the National Research and Development Programme (NRDP) in Hungary.
-The paragraphs are organised according the comprehensive cluster concept starting with basic and applied research, followed by research and development assignments, and ending in marketoriented demonstrations.
-The state of the project and also the cluster is right in the middle of the whole working period, some research assignments have been finished (Viharos et al., 2002a; Viharos and Monostori, 1999; Viharos et al., 2002b), the first R&D results are evaluated and tested, and the demonstrations are just being started.
+The paper highlighted the main targets, solutions and results of the cluster called "Monitoring of complex production systems" of the project on Digital Enterprises, Production Networks supported by the National Research and Development Programme (NRDP) in Hungary.
+The paragraphs were organised according the comprehensive cluster concept starting with basic and applied research, followed by research and development assignments, and ending in market-oriented demonstrations.
+Successful transformation of the cluster's scientific results into the industrial practice is mirrored also through follow up industrial projects, e.g. for extending the capabilities of the above introduced end-product quality checking system.

-6. ACKNOWLEDGEMENT
+6 ACKNOWLEDGEMENT